go-rod/go-rod.github.io/compatibility.md

 ## OS

 You should be able to compile and run Rod seamlessly on all main platforms that Golang supports.
+This [docker way](/custom-launch.md?id=remotely-manage-the-launcher) is recommended to run Rod on a server.
-On some platforms, you might need to install the browser manually, Rod can't guarantee the auto-downloaded browser will always work, If you want Rod to support a platform, please raise an issue for it.
+On some platforms, you might need to install the browser manually, Rod can't guarantee the auto-downloaded browser will always work.
+If you want Rod to support a platform, please raise an issue for it.

 It's very easy to google how to install the browser on your system, for example,